easegress-io/easegress/doc/cookbook/mqtt_proxy.md

 all msg send back to MQTT clients come from HTTP endpoint.
 ```
-- We assume that IOT devices (use MQTT client) report their status to backend (through Kafka), and backend process these messages and send instructions back to IOT devices.
+- We assume that IoT devices (use MQTT client) report their status to the backend (through Kafka), and backend process these messages and send instructions back to IoT devices.

 # Example
 Save following yaml to file `mqttproxy.yaml` and then run